EmilyFabulous

 What's the difference Between Dehydrated Tomatoes and Sundried Tomatoes?

 Dehydrated tomatoes came around much later than sundried tomatoes because of how they are made.
 Dehydrated tomatoes are washed and then surrounded by warm air and are much faster than making sundried tomatoes.
-Sundried tomatoes are washed and sliced and then usually placed in a sulfur dioxide bath.
-Then they are then placed on drying trays in the sun.

-fresh heirloom tomatoes in a bowl
+fresh heirloom tomatoes in a bowl.

 What to Do With Dehydrated Tomatoes